Moray House School of Education and Sport

 Option courses

-In addition, you will complete two option courses (40 credits), selected from a broad range on offer within the School.
+You will also complete two option courses (40 credits) selected from those on offer within the School.
 Option courses are subject to change each year, but have included:

 Please note: Autism and Developmental Disabilities, Children and Technology, and the Psychology of Learning and Teaching can also be taken as an option course.